Norton vs AVG: which antivirus is better?

 The Android and iOS app versions are a bit different.
 The Android app is a bit more developed and offers features like the Anti-Theft feature, App Lock, and a Camera Trap.
 The iOS app doesn't have these security tools.

-Additionally, the iOS app lacks the virus scan option, while the Android has it.
-However, both versions include a Secure Photo Vault, Secure Browsing, a VPN, and others.
+Additionally, the iOS app lacks the virus scan option, while the Android version has it.
+However, both versions include a Secure Photo Vault, Secure Browsing, and a VPN.

 Customer support